fenderdigital/flask-philo/documentation/source/introduction.rst

 Running Unit Tests
 #############

 Flask-Philo simplifies Unit Test coverage by providing a dedicated directory location for all test code : ``src/app/tests``.
-Within this directory, all Python source files begining with `test_` will be executed as part of a suite of Unit Tests.
+Within this directory, all Python source files begining with ``test_`` will be executed as part of a suite of Unit Tests.

-In order to run the test for the new app.
-You should run the following console command:
+To run all Unit Tests for your new Flask-Philo app, use the following console command:

 ::

-    python3 manage.py test
+    $ python3 manage.py test

 The return of the tests will be something like the print below: